devops-champ/observability-project/README.md

 ## Adding Custom Instrumentation in Honeycomb

 Currently the app in the dev mode, the database is not yet connected.
-Instead a mock-up data is added in home_activities.py to simluate the home data.
+Instead a mock-up data is added in home_activities.py to simulate the home data.
 Let's do the custom instrumentation of home_activities.py to see how the DB connection traces are created.

 Add the following package:
 ```